GoogleCloudPlatform/guest-agent/README.md

     *   Google routes are configured, by default, with the routing protocol ID `66`.
 This ID is a namespace for daemon configured IP addresses.
 It can be changed with the config file, see below.
-*  Manage a section of the hosts file to configure the FQDN to resolve for on all GCE IP addresses.
-User defined aliases can be added to these entries.
-*  Set the hostname to the first part of the configured FQDN (the instance name, unless a custom domain name is configured).
-Optionally, the full FQDN can be used instead.
-(Linux only)

 #### Windows Failover Cluster Support